bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-04-10-Duke_Data_Analysis_1_Intro_Probability_2026_04_10.md

 In **Multistage Sampling**, we divide the population into clusters, randomly sample ​a few clusters, and then randomly sample within these clusters.
 For example, one might divide a city into geographic regions that are on average ​similar to each other, and then sample randomly a few of these regions, ​go to these randomly picked regions, and ​then, sample a few people from within these regions.

+[**Experimental Design**]

+The 4 principles of experimental design are:

+* **Control**

+* **Randomize**

+* **Replicate**

+* **Block**

+**Control**: To control means to compare treatment of interest to a control group.

+**Randomize**: To randomize means to randomly assign subjects to treatments.

+**Replicate**: To replicate means to collect a sufficiently large sample, or replicate the entire study.

+**Block**: To block means to block for variables known or suspected to affect the outcome.

+**Eg**: [More on Blocking]

+We would like to: Design an experiment investigating whether energy gels help you run faster.

+The treatment group gets the energy gels, and the control group does not get the energy gels.

+It is suspected that energy gels might effect pro and amateur athletes differently.

+Therefore we block for pro status.
+To do so:

+* We divide the sample into pro and amateur athletes.
+* We randomly assign pro and amateur athletes to treatment and control groups.
+Therefore, pro and amateur athletes are equally represented in the resulting treatment and control groups.

+This way, if we do find a difference in running speed between the treatment and ​control groups we will be able to attribute it to the treatment, ​the energy gel, and ​can be assured that the difference isn't due to pro status since both pro and ​amateur athletes were equally represented in the treatment and control groups.

+How do we tell the difference between a blocking variable and an explanatory variable?

+Explanatory variables: Conditions we can impose on experimental units.

+Blocking variables: Characteristics that the experimental units come with, that we would like to control for.

+We will now look at some terminology.

+**Placebo**: Fake treatment, often used as the control group for medical studies.

+**Placebo effect**: Showing change despite being on the placebo.

+**Blinding**: Experimental units don't know which group they're in.

+**Double-blind**: Both the experimental units and the researchers don't know the group assignment.